History of Vilnius: Independent Lithuania

 Beginning in 1987 there were massive demonstrations against Soviet rule in the country.

 On 23 August 1988, 150,000-200,000 people gathered in Vilnius.
 On 11 March 1990, the Supreme Council of the Lithuanian SSR announced its independence from the Soviet Union and restored the independent Republic of Lithuania.
 The Soviets responded on 9 January 1991, by sending in troops.
 On January 13, during the Soviet Army attack on the State Radio and Television Building and the Vilnius TV Tower, known as the January Events, 14 people were killed and more than 700 were seriously injured.
 The Soviet Union finally recognized Lithuanian independence in August 1991, after the Soviet coup attempt of 1991.

 The importance of Vilnius for Belarus remained at the end of the 20th century.
 In June 1989 Vilnius was the site of the Belarusian Popular Front conference as the Belorussian Soviet authorities would not allow the event to take place in Belarus.
 At the beginning of the 21st century, several institutes such as the European Humanities University and the independent sociology centre NISEPI were persecuted in Belarus by the government of Alexander Lukashenko have found an asylum in Vilnius.

 In the years following its independence, Vilnius has been rapidly evolving and improving, transforming from a Soviet-dominated enclave into a modern European city in less than 15 years.

+In July 11–12, 2023, a NATO summit was held in Vilnius.